sunlao/TicTacToe/README.md

   * exe_game             - Executes game
   * start_new_game       - Starts new game
   * chk_input_valid      - Check input values are valid
-  * input_move           - Mangage input of moves from players
+  * mng_input_move       - Mangage input of moves from players
   * chk_game_over        - Checks if game is over or should continue
 * MNG_Board.py
   * get_new_board        - Get new board from a JSON file